 Previous work on perfluorinated compounds

-In 2015, the NSW Food Authority asked FSANZ to provide advice on the Tolerable Daily Intake (TDI) for PFOS established by the European Food Safety Authority (EFSA) in 2008, and on safe maximum levels of PFOS in seafood.
+In 2015, the NSW Food Authority asked FSANZ to provide advice on the TDI for PFOS established by the European Food Safety Authority (EFSA) in 2008, and on safe maximum levels of PFOS in seafood.

 The request was made in relation to areas of localised contamination in NSW.